MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-appointments-and-meetings-by-using-ews-in-exchange.md

 ---
-title: "How to Get appointments and meetings by using EWS in Exchange"
+title: "Get appointments and meetings by using EWS in Exchange"

 manager: sethgros